-Drug-Drug Interactions (Last updated April 8, 2015; last reviewed April 8, 2015)
+Drug-Drug Interactions (Last updated July 14, 2016; last reviewed July 14, 2016)

 Pharmacokinetic (PK) drug-drug interactions between antiretroviral (ARV) drugs and concomitant medications are common, and may lead to increased or decreased drug exposure.
 In some instances, changes in drug exposure may increase toxicities or affect therapeutic responses.
-When prescribing or switching one or more drugs in an ARV regimen, clinicians must consider the potential for drug-drug interactions-both those that affect ARVs and those that ARVs affect on other drugs a patient is taking.
+When prescribing or switching one or more drugs in an ARV regimen, clinicians must consider the potential for drug-drug interactions-both those affecting ARVs and those affecting other drugs a patient is taking.
 A thorough review of concomitant medications in consultation with a clinician with expertise in ARV pharmacology can help in designing a regimen that minimizes undesirable interactions.
 Recommendations for managing a particular drug interaction may differ depending on whether a new ARV is being initiated in a patient on a stable concomitant medication or a new concomitant medication is being initiated in a patient on a stable ARV regimen.
 The magnitude and significance of interactions are difficult to predict when several drugs with competing metabolic pathways are prescribed concomitantly.
 When prescribing interacting drugs is necessary, clinicians should be vigilant in monitoring for therapeutic efficacy and/or concentration-related toxicities.